 9. Proofread Your Emails for December 31

-With 12 percent of all charitable gifts being made in the last three days of the year, it’s important to maximize this opportunity by sending at least two emails on December 31.
+With 12% of all charitable gifts being made in the last three days of the year, it’s important to optimize your outreach by sending at least two emails on December 31.
 Pull up your last emails for the year and do a once-over for spelling and grammar.

 If you haven’t written a second email yet, don’t panic.
 Just whip up a quick message to go out in the evening that a) counts down the number of hours left, and b) emphasizes donors’ last chance to lock in their tax-deductible gifts for the year.
 It can be as short as, “Three hours left to make your tax-deductible donation!”
 A deadline can hike up a sense of urgency and compel donors to act fast.